QuiGonJin/ESieve/README.md

 ESieve is a simple iOS calculator to display all prime numbers between 0 and n utilizing Eratosthenes sieve.

+Details:
   Implementation:

     Built ontop of XCode Ver.6.4's Swift Single View Application.

     All implementation specific to this app is inside ViewController.swift

-Usage:

-  On load:
+  Usage On load:

     App loads with default n of 150 and displays a collection of numbers from 1 to n

     Clicking 'Calculate Primes' will eliminate the composite numbers from the collection

-  Custom value:
+  Usage for Custom value:

     Tap on the text field labeled 'select N' and enter an integer value for n.
 (Recommended max value is under 100,000)